tzamfirescu/concept-drift-detection/connect-das6.md

 SSH cluster: ${cluster}
 SSH login: $user
 SSH port: 22
-Use a browser on your local machine to go to localhost:${port}  (prefix with https:// if using password) "
+Use a browser on your local machine to access: localhost:${port}  (prefix with https:// if using password) "

 ssh -N -f -R $port:localhost:$port fs3